 Primary source - an original record or contemporary document that contains material written or created at the time an event occurred.
 Examples include autobiographies, diaries, letters, newspaper accounts, etc.

-Reserves (course reserves) - materials set aside by a professor/instructor for a specific academic course and given a limited check-out period (usually anywhere from 2 hours to 3 days) so that all the members of the class may have acess to them.
+Reserves (course reserves) - materials (print or electronic) set aside by a professor/instructor for a specific academic course and given a limited check-out period (usually anywhere from 2 hours to 3 days) so that all the members of the class may have access to them.
 Print reserves are often shelved behind the Circulation Desk of academic libraries.
-Electronic reserves may be available from a library's Web site (www.butler.edu/library).
-Be sure you know (1) your professor's name, (2) the name and/or number of the class, and (3) the title of the item you need.
+You can search the Butler course reserves at this site.
+Be sure you know your professor's name and/or your course number to see if anything is reserved for your class.

 Key to symbols for sources: